apalache-mc/apalache/UNRELEASED.md

      DO NOT LEAVE A BLANK LINE BELOW THIS PREAMBLE -->
 ### Bug fixes

-* Fix regression that broken requested output file format detection in parser output, see #1079
+* Fix regression breaking `--output` file format detection in parser command, see
+  #1079